 Currently the following positions are available:

-Several position openings for seasonal naturalists.
-The positions are full-time, 40 hours/week.
+The Grizzly and Wolf Discovery Center has an opening for a full-time, 40 hours/week seasonal naturalist.
 Pay is $12.00/hour with compensated holidays, free admissions, and gift shop discounts.

-Duration: Position durations vary.
-Naturalists are needed as early as April 15 and as late as October 31.
+Duration: Naturalists are needed as early as April 1 and as late as September 31.

-Responsibilities: Educate visitors about bears, wolves, birds-of-prey, otters and trout.
+Responsibilities: Educate visitors about bears, wolves, birds-of-prey, Uinta ground squirrels, river otters and trout.
 Interact with and answer questions from visitors.
 Conduct formal theater presentations as well as informal interpretive programs.
-Lead tours.
+Give orientations to groups.
 Maintain information updates.
 Perform other duties as assigned.

 Please note that this position is an interpretive naturalist position.
 The primary responsibility for the position is speaking and interacting with visitors, on the grounds of the facility as well as in formal presentations, often for the bulk of an eight hour day.